kbss-cvut/record-manager/README.md

 ### Further Record Manager Configuration

-The following table lists the names of environment variables that can be passed to TermIt backend either directly in `docker-compose.yml`, in an [env_file](https://docs.docker.com/compose/compose-file/compose-file-v3/#env_file), or via command line.
+The following table lists the names of environment variables that can be passed to Record Manager backend either directly in `docker-compose.yml`, in an [env_file](https://docs.docker.com/compose/compose-file/compose-file-v3/#env_file), or via command line.

 | Variable                                           | Explanation                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                |